manish434k/twitter.ai-tool/README.md

 **Feature List**

-1. Uses frompt for Google gemini GenAI to create tweet
+1. Uses prompt for Google gemini GenAI to create tweet
 2. Creates post on twitter